Morlon Greenwood

-Morlon O'Neil Greenwood (born July 17, 1978) is a former American football linebacker.
+Morlon O'Neil Greenwood (born July 17, 1978) is a Jamaican-American former professional football linebacker.

-Early years
+Early life

 Greenwood attended Freeport High School and participated in both football and wrestling.
 At first, he was a wrestling athlete who had won the Empire State Games in the freestyle division as a sophomore and as a junior as well as the Greco-Roman division as a junior.
 An assistant wrestling coach Russ Cellan (who was also the head football coach) then convinced him to play football as a junior.
 As a senior, in football, he was an All-County and an All-State pick, while he won the state wrestling title in the 215 lb. class.

 College career

 Greenwood played collegiate at Syracuse University where he started 48 consecutive games at linebacker.
 As a red shirt freshman, he recorded 64 tackles and two quarterback sacks while being named to the Freshman All-American second-team choice by The Sporting News.
 During his sophomore year, he made 55 tackles and 3 sacks.
 As a junior for the Orange, Greenwood collected 91 tackles along with one sack, which was against Michigan quarterback Tom Brady.
 Being named co-captain his senior year, he had a career high 98 tackles while being named to the 2000 All Big East First-team along with teammates Dwight Freeney and.
 He graduated from Syracuse with a bachelor's degree in Health and Exercise Science.